 Another of his well known inventions is the crescograph, through which he measured plant response to various stimuli and hypothesized that plants can feel pain, understand affection etc.

 While most of us are aware of his scientific prowess, we might not be aware of his talent as an early writer of science fiction!
-He is in fact considered the father of Bengali science fiction.
+This Indian Scientist is in fact considered the father of Bengali science fiction.